-Creating an AB button color test is very simple and results can be amazing in some cases.
+Creating an AB button color test is very simple, and, in some cases, results can be surprising.
 What color a button should have on a website has been one of the long-standing debates in the world of conversion optimization.
 There are trends in society that are based on color.
 In fact, apart from the standard red and green that are used to dominate web design, now developers are using colors like light blue, orange, and even pink.
 We have found in some tests that purple increased conversion by 75%.

 However, which one is the best color, is one of the concerns for many developers.
 The good news is that you can choose the most suitable color by testing different colors on the same page.
 A test like this was performed on Hubspot, and the results showed that each button color had a different impact when it came to the overall conversion of a page.